 - Put it on a low heat and let it come to a gentle simmer.
 Stir to mix everything up, and leave, uncovered, to cook for a minimum of 2 and a half hours to 3, until the beef is meltingly tender and you have a dry-ish curry.

-- You shouldn’t really need to stir the rendang until the last 30 minutes or so, where you’ll have to do it a handful of times, as it starts to dry up and may start to catch on the base.
+- You shouldn't really need to stir the rendang until the last 30 minutes or so, where you'll have to do it a handful of times, as it starts to dry up and may start to catch on the base.
+Check seasoning and add more salt if you think it needs it.

 - Serve as suggested above.
 The beef rendang will keep, covered, for a week in the fridge.